 Diving as an activity is becoming more and more popular in the Faroe Islands.
 The beautiful, varied, and unspoiled seabed found in the crystal clear water surrounding the 18 islands is simply very special.
 The excellent diving sites provide a great platform for exploring kelp forests and botanic seaweed gardens, fantastic drop-offs, and grottos with exciting animal life.

 The temperature of the water around the Faroes varies from four to 10 degrees Celsius, depending on the season.
 Visibility is best in the winter months when the water temperature is low.
 This is also the best time for taking pictures while diving in the Faroe Islands.
 In the winter, visibility is about 30 metres and the average temperature is 6 degrees.
-In the summer, plankton blooms sometimes degrade visibility, which can also limit opportunities for taking macro photos.
-Flash photography is not ideal during the summer as the particles flare-up.
-However, visibility, in general, varies a great deal and even during the summer, it can reach 15-20 metres.
+In the summer, plankton blooms sometimes degrade visibility, limiting opportunities for taking macro photos.
+Flash photography is not ideal during the summer as the particles flare up.
+However, visibility generally varies a great deal and even during the summer, it can reach 15-20 metres.

 NEVER DIVE ALONE